 - Watch for the development of concerning behavioral or physical changes in your dog, and continue to keep an eye on the interactions and “comfort level” of your dog around your dog walker.

-- Put an activity monitor (like PetPace) or GPS tracker (like Whistle or AKC) on your dog.
-Not only can this be a great way to track all the new exercise your pup is getting, but it’s also an easy way to ensure that your dog is actually being taken for all the walks and distance you’re paying for.
+- Put an activity and GPS monitor (like FitBark or Whistle) on your dog.
+Not only can this be a great way to track all the new exercise your pup is getting, but it’s also an easy way to ensure that your dog is actually being taken for all the walks and distances you’re paying for.

 - Set up web-connected “nanny cams” by your front door or throughout your home.
 These are easy to set up and there are lots of options out there, like the Nest Cam.
-Here’s a review of several options from the tech review website TechHive.
+Make sure that you inform your dog walker that you have active security cameras.

 Once you’ve found a good dog walker hold onto them like they’re gold… because they can be!
 It’s not just about treating them kindly and paying them what they’re worth, it goes beyond that.
 Here are some things you can do to help your dog walker feel appreciated:

 - Respect their schedule.
 Make every effort to avoid last-minute cancellations and try to book as far in advance as possible.

 - Know when their birthday is and give them a card and token of gratitude for the ease and peace of mind they bring to your life.
 And for an extra nice touch, give them a card and a “thank you” from your dog, too.
 (Who doesn’t love a gift certificate for a massage or other spa service!)